SakuraKitsurugi/ISPW2/README.md

 > [!IMPORTANT]
 > Grade: 10/10
 ## Task:
-- [x] Develop an Encryption/Decryption System.
+**Develop an Encryption/Decryption System.
+Use AES algorithm to encrypt/decrypt message.**
 - [x] A plaintext input field where the user enters the text to be encrypted.
 - [x] A secret key input field where the user can enter the secret key.
 - [x] A result field where the user can see the encrypted or decrypted text.